-Gloucestershire shorten Tuesday's play due to heat
+Glos & Northants shorten Tuesday play due to heat

-UK heatwave: Gloucestershire v Hampshire shorten Tuesday's play because of temperatures
+UK heatwave: Gloucestershire & Northants shorten Tuesday's play because of temperatures

 Last updated on .From the section Sport

-The opening day of Gloucestershire's County Championship game with Hampshire on Tuesday has been shortened due to the red extreme heat warning.
+The opening day of County Championship games between Gloucestershire and Hampshire, and Northants and Lancashire on Tuesday have been shortened due to the red extreme heat warning.

-The match at College Ground, Cheltenham, will now finish at 16:30 BST instead of 18:00 in the "interest of spectator and player welfare".
+Play will finish at 16:30 BST instead of 18:00 in the "interest of spectator and player welfare".

-Play will still start at 11:00, with time to be made up on remaining days.
+They will still start play at 11:00, with time to be made up from Wednesday.

 The UK could have its hottest day on record this week, with temperatures forecast to hit up to 41C (106F).